MeshCore encryption details

 |---|---|---|

-| Hardware Acceleration | Yes (ESP32) | ESP32 has hardware AES for rapid encrypt/decrypt |
+| Hardware acceleration | Yes (ESP32) | On suitable hardware AES can be handled efficiently |

-| Performance Impact | <1 ms per packet | Negligible overhead owing to hardware AES |
+| Performance impact | <1 ms per packet | The crypto layer is relatively light for embedded devices |

 Benefits of MeshCore encryption